Choosing the Appropriate Resin

 II.
 Epoxy resins

-These are the most expensive of the three resin types, but well worth the cost.
+These are usually the most expensive of the three resin types, but well worth the cost.

 Epoxy resins are typically about three times stronger than the next strongest resin type.
 Epoxy adheres to Carbon Fiber, Fiberglass, and Aramid (Kevlar), very well and forms a virtually leak- proof barrier.
 Epoxy also adheres to older epoxy and most materials quite well.

-Most epoxies do have a tendency of yellowing when exposed to water.
+Most epoxies do have a tendency of yellowing when exposed to UV.
 When purchasing epoxy for applications that have extreme temperature changes or are exposed to water, make sure you purchase an “all weather” epoxy hardener.
-One example of such a hardener is West System’s 207 Hardener.
+Examples of such a hardener is West System’s 207 Hardener or any of our Adtech 820 hardeners (822, 823 & 824).

 Note that most epoxies are slightly amber in color.
 When you apply the typical amount of resin to a composite, that is just enough to wet-out the composite, the epoxy is clear.
 The exception to this is when you wet-out yellow Kevlar or white colored fiberglass.
 In these cases you will see the yellow kevlar darken slightly and you will most likely see a very slight yellow tint to a white colored fiberglass.

 You can buy perfectly clear epoxy resins.
-West System's 207 hardener is now perfectly clear and has UV protection.
-It is the only epoxy hardene rwe are aware of that has both of these characteristics.
+West System's 207 or our Adtech 824 hardener are quite clear and have UV protection.
+They are the only epoxy hardeners we are aware of that has both of these characteristics.

 Don't confuse the "yellowing" of epoxies over time with the slight amber initial color of most epoxies.
-There are only about 4 epoxies in the market that will not yellow over time.
-The West System 207 is the best of them all (that is the reason we sell West System's Epoxy).
+There are few epoxies in the market that will not yellow over time.
+The West System 207 and any of our Adtech hardeners (822-824) are amoung the best.
 Even for indoor applications, UV will eventually yellow your epoxy.
-So if you don't plan on painting you piece/application and you want your piece to look good and last as long as possible, plan either protecting it with UV coating (such as a UV urethane), and/or use the 207 hardener.
+So if you don't plan on painting your piece/application and you want your piece to look good and last as long as possible, plan either protecting it with UV coating (such as a UV urethane), and/or use the 207 or 822-824 hardeners.

 III.
 Vinylester Resins